e-picas/bash-utils/CONTRIBUTING.md

 You can build a new release running:

-    ./make.sh release X.Y.Z
+    make release VERSION=X.Y.Z

-This will call first the `version X.Y.Z` and `manpages` actions of `make.sh`.
+This will call first the `version X.Y.Z` and `manpages` actions of Makefile.

 To make a new release of the package manually, you must follow these steps: